-Juliet wants to retrieve plays of his favorite writer, William Shakespeare.
+Juliet wants to retrieve plays of her favorite writer, William Shakespeare.
 She wants to retrieve the 3 most recent ones by date of creation.

-To do so, her client do a regular Pubsub request, but add the <order> element as a children of the <pubsub> element with a namespace of "urn:xmpp:order-by:0" and with a 'by' attribute equal to "creation".
+To do so, her client do a regular Pubsub request, but adds the <order> element as a children of the <pubsub> element with the "urn:xmpp:order-by:0" namespace and with a 'by' attribute equal to "creation".

-Pubsub service then returns the 3 plays created the most recently, first one being the most recent
+The Pubsub service then returns the 3 most recently created plays, first one being the most recent.

-Juliet realize that there is a spelling mistake, it's "Winter's Tale" and not "Wintter's Tale".
+Juliet realizes that there is a spelling mistake, it's "Winter's Tale" and not "Wintter's Tale".
 She fixes it by overwritting the item:

-To check that everything is alright, she request again the last 3 items, but this time by date of modification.
-To do so, he client proceed the same way as for date of creation, except that it uses the value "modification" for the 'by' attribute
+To check that everything is alright, she requests again the last 3 items, but this time by date of modification.
+To do so, the client proceeds the same way as for date of creation, except that it uses the value "modification" for the 'by' attribute.

-This way, filters can be used with specific ordering
+This way, filters can be used with a specific ordering.

-If a server supports the "order by" protocol, it MUST report that fact by including a service discovery feature of "urn:xmpp:order-by:0" (see Protocol Namespaces regarding issuance of one or more permanent namespaces) in response to a Service Discovery (XEP-0030) information request:
+If a server supports the "order by" protocol, it MUST advertize it including the "urn:xmpp:order-by:0" discovery feature (see Protocol Namespaces regarding issuance of one or more permanent namespaces) in response to a Service Discovery (XEP-0030) information request:

-Several ordering elements may be used, this allow to solve next levels of ordering in case of conflicts.
-In this case, the first ordering (i.e. the top most <order> element) is the main one, the the second <order> element is used in case of conflict, then the next one if a new conflict happen and so on.
+Several ordering elements may be used, this allows to solve next levels of ordering in case of conflicts.
+In this case, the first ordering (i.e. the top most <order> element) is the main one, the second <order> element is used in case of conflicts, then the next one if a new conflict happens and so on.

-In case of conflict, if no new <order> element is specified, the item order is not guarented and is up to the implementation
+In case of conflicts, if no new <order> element is specified, the item order is not guaranted and is up to the implementation.

 This document introduces no additional security considerations above and beyond those defined in the documents on which it depends.